shivamgupta79/suspicious-login-detector/README.md

 Focused on Actionability: Alerts are designed to be actionable, not just informative.

 📖 User Manual
-1. 🛠️ Setup
+🛠️ Setup
 bash
 git clone https://github.com/shivamgupta79/suspicious-login-detector.git
 cd suspicious-login-detector
 npm install
 npm start
-2. 📊 Dashboard Overview
+📊 Dashboard Overview
 Live Alerts: View new suspicious logins with risk levels.

 Metrics Cards: See total logins, flagged events, and active risks.

 Alert Details: Click any alert to view IP, location, device, and timestamp.

-3. ⚠️ Responding to Alerts
+⚠️ Responding to Alerts
 Investigate high-risk logins immediately.

 Use geolocation and device info to verify legitimacy.

 Optionally integrate with email or SMS alerting systems.

-4. 🧪 Testing
+🧪 Testing
 Simulate logins from different IPs and times.

 Observe dashboard updates and alert generation.

 📬 Contributing
+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you’d like to change.